Probing the millisecond pulsar origin of the $\gamma$-ray excess in the Galactic centre with LISA: Galactic millisecond pulsar binary population

 The Australia Telescope National Facility (ATNF) pulsar catalogue v~2.6.1\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat}} \citep{Manchester2005AJ} contains information on 624 pulsars with spin periods shorter than $P \leq 30$\,ms, most of which are classified as MSPs.
 A significant fraction of these pulsars are located in globular clusters.
 For example, the most recent compilation by Paulo Freire\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}} summarises properties of 345 pulsars in 45 clusters, indicating that at least 55\% of all known MSPs reside in globular clusters.
 Whether formed dynamically in globular clusters or through isolated binary evolution in the field, MSPs can end up in a variety of binary configurations.
 Below, we introduce those configurations that are mentioned in this study, drawing primarily from the classification and discussion presented in \citet{Tauris2023book}.

-Many MSPs are thought to descend from LMXBs, in which a NS accretes material from a companion star and is spun up to millisecond periods.
-A large fraction of known MSPs are found in binaries with helium-core WD (He~WD) companions.
+Many MSPs are thought to descend from LMXBs, in which a NS accretes material from a companion star and is spun up to millisecond spin periods.
+A large fraction of known MSPs are found in binaries with helium-core white dwarf (He~WD) companions.
 Other systems host more massive carbon–oxygen-core WDs (CO~WDs) or oxygen–neon–magnesium-core WDs (ONeMg~WDs).
-Some MSPs reside in tight ultra-compact X-ray binaries (UCXBs) with orbital periods as low as a few minutes, while others are found in eclipsing systems known as spiders.
-These are typically categorised as black widows, with extremely low-mass companions ($< 0.1$\,M$_\odot$), or redbacks, with more substantial companions ($0.1$–$0.4$\,M$_\odot$).
+Some MSPs reside in tight ultra-compact X-ray binaries (UCXBs) with orbital periods as low as a several minutes, while others are found in eclipsing systems known as spiders.
+These are typically categorised as black widows, with extremely low-mass companions ($< 0.1$\,M$_\odot$), or redbacks, with more massive companions ($0.1$–$0.4$\,M$_\odot$).
 Most recently, \citet{Yang2025} discovered an MSP with a massive companion (up to $1.6$\,M$_\odot$), most likely a stripped helium star (He star).